What is the Garden Mission Baltimore?

 get started?

-The Garden Mission Baltimore represents a homecoming—a return to the Southwest Baltimore neighborhoods where our church first took root over a century ago.
+The Garden Mission Baltimore represents a homecoming—a return to the Southwest Baltimore neighborhoods where our local church first took root over a century ago.

-In 1925, a building was acquired on Doswell Avenue in Baltimore’s Rosemont neighborhood.
+Our story began in 1925, when Crossroads Church (originally Baltimore First Church of the Nazarene) was planted on Doswell Avenue in Baltimore’s Rosemont neighborhood.
 Like many urban churches in the 1950s and 60s, we relocated westward—first to Edmonson Village in 1950, then to Howard County in 1970, where we built our current campus in Ellicott City and have thrived for over 50 years.

-The following year, we expanded our commitment by partnering with Young Life Baltimore City, connecting our members with middle and high school students in West Baltimore through long-term mentoring relationships.
+In 2022, we expanded our commitment by partnering with Young Life Baltimore City, connecting our members with middle and high school students in West Baltimore through long-term mentoring relationships.
 About a dozen of our members now travel weekly into the Franklin Square neighborhood, and each semester Crossroads hosts a 3-on-3 basketball tournament bringing together Young Life mentors and mentees from across Baltimore.

 Crossroads established The Garden Mission Baltimore as a nonprofit ministry with Pastor Randy Clay as executive director.
-But knowing that words without action ring hollow in communities that have seen many organizations come and go, we made our most significant investment: purchasing two buildings side-by-side directly across from historic Hollins Market—Baltimore City's oldest continuously operating public market, established in 1836.
+But knowing that words without action ring hollow in communities that have seen many organizations come and go, we made our most significant investment: purchasing two buildings side-by-side directly across from historic Hollins Market—Baltimore City's oldest continuously operating public market (established in 1836).

 Why Hollins Market?

 Our focus on Southwest Baltimore isn't arbitrary—it's rooted in both history and calling.
-This is where Crossroads Church began in 1910 on Doswell Avenue in the Rosemont neighborhood.
+This is where Crossroads Church began in 1925 on Doswell Avenue in the Rosemont neighborhood.
 When we felt God calling us back to the city during the pandemic, we weren't looking for just any neighborhood to serve; we were drawn back to our roots.

 What do we do?